Back |

 How to Use

-With their versatility, chia seeds are easily incorporated into various dishes, making them a convenient, plant-based, nutrient-rich addition to a healthy diet.
+Extremely versatile, chia seeds are easily incorporated into a variety of dishes, making them a convenient, plant-based, nutrient-rich addition to a healthy diet.
 They can be eaten raw in salads or blended into smoothies, puddings, and baked goods.
 Ground chia seeds can even be used as a plant-based egg replacer.
-Simply stir 1 tablespoon of ground chia seeds into 3 tablespoons of cold water and let sit for 15 minutes.
-The mixture will form a thick gel, which acts as a binder for vegan baking.
-They can also replace up to 25% of oil in baking.
-(5)
+Simply stir 1 tablespoon ground chia seeds into 3 tablespoons cold water and let sit 15 minutes.
+The mixture will form a thick gel that acts as a binder for vegan baking.
+The seeds can also replace up to 25% of oil in baking.

 Two jars with strawberry chia seed pudding topped with fresh strawberries and whipped cream.

 Simple to assemble and no cooking required!
-This high-protein, high-fiber pudding requires only an overnight soak to thicken into pudding perfection.
-This lightly sweet treat will be your new breakfast favorite.
+This high-protein, high-fiber pudding requires only an overnight soak to thicken into creamy perfection.
+This slightly sweet treat will be your new breakfast favorite.

 Two small jars filled with green matcha chia seed pudding, topped with whipped cream and nuts.